 Should I start a court case to ask for supervised visitation?

 In some cases, to protect your child from immediate danger by the abuser, starting a case to ask for custody and supervised visits is appropriate.
-To find out what may be best in your situation, please go to OK Finding a Lawyer to seek out legal advice.
+To find out what may be best, please go to Oklahoma Finding a Lawyer for legal advice.